 - b.
-For purposes of this Section 5.2.2: - references to Proposers include their Core Proposer Team Members and representatives (including all Key Personnel); and - ii. contact and communications are deemed to include: - A. face-to-face meetings; - B. telephone and videoconference discussions; - C. facsimile, email, directed social media messaging, mobile text or equivalent transmissions; and - D. any publication by print, website, broadcast social media messaging, video or audio mass communication or equivalent digital transmission which the Procuring Authorities conclude in their discretion was intended to circumvent the above restrictions. - c.
-The Procuring Authorities shall be the sole contacts for Proposers with respect to the Project, this RFQ and the RFP.
+For purposes of this Section 5.2.2: - i. references to Proposers include their Core Proposer Team Members and representatives (including all Key Personnel); and - ii. contact and communications are deemed to include: - A. face-to-face meetings; - B. telephone and videoconference discussions; - C. facsimile, email, directed social media messaging, mobile text or equivalent transmissions; and

+- D. any publication by print, website, broadcast social media messaging, video or audio mass communication or equivalent digital transmission which the Procuring Authorities conclude in their discretion was intended to circumvent the above restrictions. - c.
+The Procuring Authorities shall be the sole contacts for Proposers with respect to the Project, this RFQ and the RFP (but subject always to Section 5.2.2.d of this Part B).
 Proposers shall correspond with the Procuring Authorities regarding such matters only through the Procuring Authorities' designated representative(s), which initially shall be: